-A 2013 biopic about "Linda Lovelace" (real name Linda Boreman), the star of Deep Throat (1972).
+Lovelace is a 2013 biopic about "Linda Lovelace" (real name Linda Boreman), the star of Deep Throat (1972).
 Deep Throat was the first "mainstream" pornographic film that featured characters, a plot, and passable production values.
-The movie became a something of a sensation in the early 1970s, and is one of the highest grossing pornographic films of all time.
-Lovelace stars Amanda Seyfried in the title role.
+The movie became something of a sensation in the early 1970s, and is one of the highest grossing pornographic films of all time; it helped ushered in an era known as "Porno Chic," a brief time period in the 1970s and early 80s when porn films were taken seriously as legitimate cinema.
+The film stars Amanda Seyfried in the title role.

 This movie provides examples of:

 - The '70s: The setting of the film.